Pittsburgh Limited Tort Lawyer | PA Attorney

 • This is a non-precedential opinion about the statute of limitations as it relates to limited tort.
 Moyer v.
 Conroy, Pa: Superior Court 2020

 • This is another non-precedential opinion.
 Here, there was reference at trial to the Plaintiff being "limited tort," which is a reference to insurance, which is not permissible at trial.
-However, the the Plaintiff failed to make a timely objection and/or show how actual prejudice resulted, therefore the trial court's decision to admit the evidence was not reversible or grounds for a new trial.
+However, the Plaintiff failed to make a timely objection and/or show how actual prejudice resulted, therefore the trial court's decision to admit the evidence was not reversible or grounds for a new trial.
 Ciarlante v.
 Clark, (Pa.Sup.2021).

 • Summary judgment in favor of the defense was affirmed, where the Plaintiff had failed to respond to requests for admissions and had therefore admitted she (a) was bound by limited tort and (b) only suffered minor injuries.
 Steward v.
 Lennox, Pa: Superior Court 2021 (non-precedential opinion).